LAMP Stack Tutorial¶

 Step 2.
 Indicate a relationship to the database tier with a binding.

-In the Configuration tab, under Variables, click New.
+In the Code tab, on Variables, click New.
 Select Binding.
 Call it mysql_service and bind to the MySQL DB box you created earlier.

 Note: Variable names are case sensitive, so name exactly as given.